VUmcCGP/wisecondor/README.md

 - Convert .bam files to .npz files (both reference and test samples)
 - Create a reference (using reference .npz files)
     - **Important notes**
-        - WisecondorX will internally generate a male and female reference.
+        - WisecondorX will internally generate a male and female gonosomal reference.
 It is advisable that both male and female samples are represented in the reference set.
 If e.g. no male samples are included, the Y chromosome will not be part of the analysis when testing male cases.
         - For NIPT analysis, an important exception on previous rule holds: only pregnancies of female feti should be used to generate the reference.
 This implies that for NIPT, WisecondorX is not able to analyse the Y chromosome.
-Additionally, this goes without saying, for NIPT, make sure you do not manually annotate samples as male during the convert phase.
+Additionally, this goes without saying, make sure you do not manually annotate samples as male during the convert phase.
         - It is of paramount importance that the reference set consists of exclusively healthy samples that originate from the same sequencer, mapper, reference genome, type of material, ... etc, as the test samples.
 As a rule of thumb, think of all laboratory and in silico pre-processing steps: the more sources of bias that can be omitted,